n00b110/project_assignment_4/README.md

 # A Domain-Adapted AI Assistant for Operating Systems Question Answering

-This project is a fully integrated AI system developed for CS 5542 Project Assignment 3 and used as the foundation for Project Assignment 4.
-The goal of the project was to build a domain-focused AI assistant for operating systems education by combining dataset construction, preprocessing, retrieval support, model adaptation, backend/frontend integration, evaluation, monitoring, and reproducibility into one complete system.
+This project was developed as our semester project for CS 5542 and submitted as part of Project Assignment 4 for the Research-A-Thon poster, video, and GitHub presentation.
+The goal of the project was to build an AI assistant that gives more focused and useful responses for operating systems questions instead of relying only on broad general-purpose outputs.

-The final system uses an operating systems instruction dataset, preprocessing and knowledge construction support, retrieval and embedding components, LoRA fine-tuning, an AI agent workflow, a FastAPI backend, a Streamlit frontend, Snowflake integration, and evaluation and monitoring tools.
+Our final system combines an operating systems instruction dataset, LoRA fine-tuning, a FastAPI backend, a Streamlit frontend, and support for evaluation and monitoring.
+The result is a domain-adapted application that can respond to operating systems questions in a more structured and relevant way.

 ## Team Members
 - Ibrahim Alborno